davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-cosby-on-mt-rushmore.md

 ---
-title: dreamed: I went to Mount Rushmore
+title: "dreamed: I went to Mount Rushmore"
 date: 2010-05-27T23:00:00.000Z
 summary: There were five heads.
 excerpt: There were five heads.